What should News Futures

 Which campaign areas does this connect to?

-What question or thread will this CoP explore?
+What question or thread will this Community of Practice explore?

 What does a meaningful outcome look like?